 Thankfully, this isn’t my first rodeo.
 I learned long ago how to help my daughter organize her cookie sales, and this free Girl Scout cookies thank you printable we put on every delivery makes things easy.

 I love that this Girl Scout cookies thank you printable serves multiple purposes.
 Not only does it thank the customer for the order, but the small note tracks what each person ordered and whether they paid in advance or not – important to ensure we get all cookies delivered to the right person.

 The note also encourages customers to contact my daughter to order more cookies when they run out.
 Every year, we hear from people, “Oh, I didn’t know I could have gotten more!”

-Our troop always orders extra cookies for booth sales and for girls whose customers ask for extra cookies after the door to door sales period ends.
+Our troop always orders extra cookies for booth sales (more tips in that link) and for girls whose customers ask for extra cookies after the door to door sales period ends.
 It’s a win all around!

 Bonus?
 If you’re a cookie mom, I have ideas on how to easily organize your troop’s cookie order from the moment you head to pick up all those cases until the last girl picks up her order.
 Check out these Girl Scout cookie organization tips here.

 And if you can’t wait for your cookies, make your own copycat Girl Scout s’mores cookies with this delicious and simple recipe.
 They disappeared fast in our house!